lambdarw/TPD/README.md

 ```

 **Step2: Write a configuration file in yaml format**
-Users can easily configure the parameters of TypeDetective in a yaml file.
+Users can easily configure the parameters of TPD in a yaml file.
 The path of the configuration file is ./config/config.yaml

 ```yaml
 deepseek: